girliemac/girliemac.github.io/_posts/2016-08-16-developer-experience-matters.md

 ### API Documentations

-When we are talking about API docs, actualy we need to provide more than just API references.
+When we are talking about API docs, actually we need to provide more than just API references.
 Developers expect:

 - Reference documentations
 - Getting Started guide